Last Updated on October 29, 2023 by Tim Wells

-The Crew is one of the most popular 3rd-party addons for Kodi that allows you to stream movies, TV shows and live sports.
-It works with both Kodi 19 Matrix, as well as older versions of Kodi.
+The Crew is one of Kodi’s most popular 3rd-party add-ons that allows you to stream movies, TV shows, and live sports.
+It works with Kodi 20 Nexus, 19 Matrix, as well as older versions of Kodi.

 Do I Need a Build for The Crew on Kodi?

-No. Even if your first exposure to The Crew addon for Kodi was in a dedicated build, you can install the addon by iteslf.
-In fact, the process I’m going to detail below will walk you through installing The Crew on a fresh installation of Kodi.
+No. Even if your first exposure to The Crew addon for Kodi was in a dedicated build, you could install it by itself.
+In fact, the process I will detail below will walk you through installing The Crew on a fresh installation of Kodi.

-Is The Crew Compatible with Kodi 19 (Matrix)?
+Is The Crew Compatible with Kodi 19 (Matrix) and 20 (Nexus)?

 Yes!
-Kodi 19 uses a different version of the Python programming language than Kodi 18 did, which broke a lot of 3rd-party addons.
-However, The Crew addon had been updated so that it works perfectly with Kodi 19.
+Kodi version 19 (and later) use a different version of the Python programming language than Kodi 18 did.
+This broke a lot of 3rd-party addons.
+However, The Crew addon has been updated to work perfectly with later Kodi versions.

 Can You Use Real-Debrid with The Crew?